zoodogood/utils/docs/discordjs/justSendMessage.md

-# CreateMessage
+# justSendMessage
 function justSendMessage(target, MessagePayload): Message

 **Description:**
 Provide reactions and delete options for more control.
 Uses [CreateMessage](./CreateMessage.md).
-Cam reply for modal or edit target message
+Can reply for modal or edit target message

 ### `options`
 ```ts